-The concept of selective exposure can be traced to the 1940 presidential campaign, when Lazarsfeld, Berelson, and Gaudet (1948) noticed that partisans encountered congenial more often than uncongenial information.
+The concept of selective exposure can be traced to the 1940 presidential campaign, when Lazarsfeld, Berelson, and Gaudet (1948) noticed that partisans encountered congenial messages more often than uncongenial ones.
 This observation in many ways previewed what has become the most frequently cited rationale for selective exposure, Festinger’s (1957) cognitive dissonance theory.
 Festinger theorized that the selection of like-minded information could help people to reduce cognitive dissonance, an undesirable feeling that can arise when one has contradictory cognitions.
 Those experiencing dissonance are not expected to seek consonant information in all instances.
 When they are inundated with information contradicting their views, for example, people may forgo their original view instead of trying to bolster it with congenial information selection.
 When faced with moderate dissonance, however, Festinger believed selective exposure would result.

 Early research on selective exposure built on Festinger’s theory to explore the conditions under which it occurred (e.g., Abelson et al., 1968; Festinger, 1964).
-Research explored whether views held with a high degree of certainty, for example, would inspire less selective exposure than those less confidently held (Festinger, 1964).
+Research explored whether views held with a high degree of certainty, for example, would inspire (p.
+532) less selective exposure than those less confidently held (Festinger, 1964).
 In the field of communication, selective exposure became a common explanation for why scholars had not uncovered more evidence of powerful media effects.
 According to this explanation, because people typically encountered like-minded perspectives, the media mainly reinforced attitudes rather than changing them (Klapper, 1960).
 In the mid-1960s, after nearly a decade of research on dissonance and selective exposure, reviews of the literature revealed mixed evidence, at best, of a preference for like-minded information (Freedman and Sears, 1965; Sears and Freedman, 1967).
 At least in part because of these critical reviews, research on selective exposure waned.